Legal Help Getting a Guardianship for Someone You Care About

 Types of Guardianships in Texas

-- Guardianship of the estate may become necessary when an individual (known as the proposed “ward”) demonstrates an inability to conduct his or her financial affairs due to mental or physical disability.
-If a person is appointed guardianship of the person, he or she must make certain the ward’s day-to-day obligations are met, as well as oversee investments with prudence and care.
+- Guardianship of the estate may become necessary when a person (which courts call a “ward”) demonstrates an inability to conduct his or her financial affairs due to mental or physical disability.
+There are many reasons for this, from life-changing illnesses like Alzheimer’s to existing disabilities or traumatic brain injuries.
+If a person is appointed guardian of the ward, he or she must make certain the ward’s day-to-day obligations are met, as well as oversee investments with care.

-Guardianship of the person is a separate type of guardianship that may be appropriate when the proposed ward is no longer able to care for his or her health, well-being, and safety – prompting the need for assistance with medical and personal care.
-The need for a guardianship of the person may be required due to physical and/or mental disability, and the guardian must act in strict accordance with the ward’s best interests at all times.
+- Guardianship of the person is a separate type of guardianship.
+It’s appropriate when the ward is no longer able to care for his or her health, well-being and safety – prompting the need for assistance with medical and personal care.
+When a guardian is appointed, he or she must act in the ward’s best interests at all times.

-Once the Petition and accompanying documentation are filed, the proposed ward will be served with the information, and a court investigator will be appointed to ensure a guardianship is the “least restrictive manner” to handle the proposed ward’s disabilities.
+Once the Petition and the other documents are filed, the proposed ward will be served with the information, and a court investigator will be appointed to ensure a guardianship is the “least restrictive manner” to handle the proposed ward’s disabilities.
 Texas law requires these things.